 The Montclair station location was approved through the environmental review process, which was completed and certified in March 2013 (click here to view Final EIR).
 The current engineering phase will result in us knowing more details about the design for the future station and parking.
-Learn more about the current phase for this and other Foothill Gold Line from Azusa to Montclair stations - click here.
+Learn more about the current phase for this and other Foothill Gold Line from Glendora to Montclair stations - click here.

 About the Artist

 Ruth Ann Anderson is an accomplished artist based in Southern California.
 Some of her works include a life-size sculpture for the Lincoln Heights/Cypress Park Gold Line station; and In Living Memory, a public eco-art project using the memories of senior citizens to recall the environment of Los Angeles 50-70 years ago recorded on posters for Los Angeles bus shelters.

 Ruth Ann graduated from California State University Long Beach with a Masters of Fine Arts.
 She is the past recipient of numerous grants and awards including a Metro Transportation Authority Award, City of Los Angeles Cultural Affairs Grant, and LACE (an Interdisciplinary Grant through the Nation Endowment of the Arts).
 She currently teaches art classes at California State University, Northridge.